Can CBD Get You High?

 The Cannabidiolic-acid (CBDA) that we also include in our Tanasi patent-pending University developed formula is essentially the pre-processed CBD molecule.
 CBDA is not THC and does not induce a psychotropic high.

 The close relationship between THC and CBD is why most people ask whether CBD can get you high.
 So, before you take a close look at their differences, it is crucial to understand CBD and THC’s similarities.

-Here’s the story: both THC and CBD are compounds known as cannabinoids.
+Here’s the story: both THC and CBD are molecules known as cannabinoids.
 We find cannabinoids in the cannabis plant.
 And, we can find similar compounds, known as endocannabinoids, occurring naturally in our bodies.
-We can already identify more than 100 known cannabinoids in cannabis plants, and more are being discovered.
-There are benefits identified with Full Spectrum hemp extracts that include all of these cannabinoids at various levels per Cannabis Sativa L. species.
+“Endo” meaning “internally.”
+We can already identify more than 100+ known cannabinoids in cannabis plants, and more are being discovered.
+There are theories with regard to Full Spectrum hemp extracts that include all of these cannabinoids at various levels per Cannabis Sativa L. species, and terpenes, and other molecules almsot too small to measure.
 In general, each cannabinoid has different effects that occur because of their interaction with our body’s natural endocannabinoid system (ECS).

-As research advances, we gain more evidence on Cannabidiol benefits.
+As research advances, we gain more evidence on Cannabidiol (CBD) potential benefits.
 We have identified an optimal formula of CBDA and CBD at a one-to-one formulation.
 This is what separates Tanasi hemp-extracted products from other CBD products.
-Current science suggests that its use might enhance relaxation, positively impact your stress and mood levels, soothe sore joints and muscles, and promote a sense of calm.
+Some users have described their use, and scientific discovery if focused on how CBD might enhance relaxation, positively impact stress levels and mood levels, possibly soothe sore joints and muscles, and could potentially promote a sense of calm.
 Our CBDA/CBD formula is an amazing natural anti-inflammatory solution when compared to CBD alone.

 Hemp vs. Marijuana: What’s the Difference?